Juniata County, Pennsylvania: Schools and school districts

 There are two public school districts in Juniata County: the Juniata County School District and the Greenwood School District.
-Both of these are K-12 schools.
+Both of these are K-12 school districts.
 The Greenwood School District serves Greenwood Township and parts of Perry County and the Juniata County School District serves the rest of Juniata County.

-The Juniata County School District has nine elementary schools, one junior high school, and two high schools.
+The Juniata County School District previously consisted of nine elementary schools, one junior high school, and two high schools.
 In the 2006–2007 school year, there were 3,123 students in the school district.
 The largest high school in the district is the Juniata High School, with 637 students.
 The largest elementary school in the district is the Fermanagh-Mifflintown Elementary School, with 238 students and the smallest one is the Susquehanna Township Elementary School, with 63 students.
+In the 2018–2019 academic year, the Juniata County School District consolidated into two elementary additions, centered on the existing schools of Fermanagh-Mifflintown Elementary School and Monroe Township Elementary School.
+Respectively, these schools were renamed as Juniata Elementary and East Juniata Elementary Schools.

 The Greenwood School District has an elementary school, a middle school, and a high school.
 They have 449, 137, and 278 students, respectively.

 Additionally, there are 12 private schools in Juniata County, most of which are religious schools run by groups such as the Amish or other types of Mennonites.
 Nearly all are based in Mifflintown, McAlisterville, or Thompsontown, although one is based in Port Royal.
-In May 2014, the largest private school in the county was the Juniata Mennonite School, which had 220 students, and the smallest private school was the Breezy Hollow Amish School, which had 18 students.
+In May 2014, the largest private school in the county was the Juniata Christian School, which had 220 students, and the smallest private school was the Breezy Hollow Amish School, which had 18 students.

 There are no colleges in Juniata County, although there are twelve in the county's general vicinity.